linux-application-whitelisting/fapolicyd/README.md

 available through extended attributes.
 This incurs only the overhead of calling fgetxattr which is fast since there is no path name resolution.
 The file system must support i_version.
 For XFS, this is enabled by default.
-For other file systems, this means you need to add the i_version mount option.
+For other file systems, this means you need to add the iversion mount option.
 In either case, IMA must be setup appropriately.

 The third mode is where fapolicyd calculates a SHA256 hash of the file itself